 The size of the PCB will directly impact its cost as this will dictate the number of systems per panel.
 The layout should be minimized as much as possible in size while also considering the minimum number of signal and ground layers within the PCB.
 Although a circuit block may be re-used from a previous design, its use within a different system may require a new layout due to its complementary functions.

 Blind vias, ones that are buried within the PCB, are often used to minimize the spatial impact on the top and bottom planes.
 However, work with your CM to understand the fabrication capabilities of blind vias and their impact on cost.
-Your CM can also help you understand the the maximum array size for PCB count per panel.
-This will maximize the quantity of boards build at one time.
+Your CM can also help you understand the maximum array size for PCB count per panel.
+This will maximize the number of boards built at one time.

 Scrutinize Each BOM Component